Eomm/massive-wax/README.md

   -b, --branch=branch                  [default: wax] the branch name where apply the changes

+  -O, --pr-origin=master        [default: master] the target PR branch name in the origin repository

   -c, --commit-message=commit-message  [default: wax in action] the commit message

   -m, --match=match                    [default: .js$|.json$] the files that match this pattern will be processed